 When an establishment describes a beignet as “a pillow of goodness”, you know they take their beignets seriously.
 The Vintage is a chic cafe on Magazine Street with a Parisian vibe and a delicious menu, including beignets.

 Your options: Traditional beignets, a Fancy Beignet Flight or Beignet Bites.

 The Fancy Beignet Flight is 3 pillowy beignets filled with your choice of filling.
 From the Instagram photos, it looks amazing!
 Worthy of this list.

-On Friday and Saturday, they are open late from 10 pm to close serving beignet bites, a glass of cava optional.
+They are open late, from 10 pm to close on Friday and Saturday, serving beignet bites, a glass of cava optional.

 This is one spot I found AFTER leaving New Orleans, and I seriously considered getting back on a plane to have these beignets.

 I’m adding them to the list, so YOU can try them and report back to me – I love hearing from my readers.

 Love a food tour?
 Sometimes as foodies, we want to get a taste of everything, but time isn’t always on our side.
 Food tours are one of the best travel experiences for foodies.